TRIP POLICY: Please limit your sign-ups to 1 weekend trip and 2 weekday trips per month. Also, please take a moment to read our other policies here.

 Other Trip Notes: Weather variable, be prepared for cold or hot weather.
 Reserve opens at 9 am.

-Leaders: Eve Meier (408) 569-9391 and Edward Rooks
+Leaders: Eve Meier (408) 569-9391, Edward Rooks (408) 318-2485 and Andy Melnick (650) 823-4117

-Beginner Friendly, Loaner Binoculars Available, Family Friendly Ages 14 and up
+Beginner Friendly, Loaner Binoculars Available, Family Friendly Ages 14 and up,

 Meet: Parking Lot near Visitor Center